 Record of Landlord Mileage Claim

 Also, you cannot claim combined mileage to the rental property with personal visits.
 For instance, suppose that your rental property is located in Leeds.
 You decide to visit your friends who are also located in the area.
 You cannot combine the trip to your friends with the rental property mileage, which HMRC calls as ‘duality of purpose’.
-Also, you cannot combine a trip to the property with a trip to the supermarket.
+Also, you cannot combine a trip to the property on a trip to the supermarket.

 The mileage you claim should be for managing and repairing the rental property.
 Your rental mileage will be from the location from where you manage your rental properties.
 This can be from your home or an office.
 In this context, you should note that you cannot claim mileage charges if you allow a letting agent to visit your property.
 This is because in this case, the base of the property would not be your home/office address but the agent’s address.